Table of Contents

 Can lichen planus be prevented or avoided?

-You cannot prevent lichen planus since the exact cause is unknown.
+You cannot prevent lichen planus because the exact cause is unknown.

 Lichen planus treatment